SWEG-2016EC-Batch/Tech-Titans_Sec-D/Project/Fitness_tracking.md

 ### Pseudocode:

-1. **Start program**:
+    1. Start program:
       - Display welcome message.

-2. **Declare variables**:
+    2. Declare variables:
-   - `runners`: An array of names for up to 15 runners.
+      - runners: An array of names for up to 15 runners.
-   - `miles`: A 2D array for storing weekly mileage of runners.
+      - miles: A 2D array for storing weekly mileage of runners.
-   - `total_miles`: An array to store the total mileage of each runner.
+      - total_miles: An array to store the total mileage of each runner.
-   - `average_miles`: An array to store the average mileage of each runner.
+      - average_miles: An array to store the average mileage of each runner.
-   - `code`: An array to store unique codes for each runner.
+      - code: An array to store unique codes for each runner.
-   - `number_of_runners`: A variable initialized to 0 (initial count of runners).
+      - number of runners: A variable initialized to 0 (initial count of runners).

-3. **Do while user wants to continue**:
+    3. Do while user wants to continue:
-   - **Display menu**:
+      - Display menu:
         - Present the following options:
           1. Join as Instructor
           2. Join as Runner
           3. Search Runner History
           4. Exit

-   - **Take user input for choice**:
+      - Take user input for choice:
       - Prompt the user for their choice and validate input.

-4. **Handle user choices**:
+    4. Handle user choices:
-   - **If choice = 1 (Join as Instructor)**:
+      - If choice = 1 (Join as Instructor):
       - Prompt the instructor to enter the number of runners.
       - For each runner, input the following:
         - Runner's name
         - Unique identification code
         - Daily mileage for 7 days
       - Calculate total and average miles.
       - Display a tabular summary of all runners, including their total and average mileage.
       - Provide performance feedback for each runner based on their average daily mileage.

-   - **If choice = 2 (Join as Runner)**:
+    - If choice = 2 (Join as Runner):
       - Prompt the runner to enter their name and unique code.
       - Input the runner's daily mileage for a week.
       - Calculate their total and average mileage.
       - Display performance feedback based on their average daily mileage.

-   - **If choice = 3 (Search Runner History)**:
+    - If choice = 3 (Search Runner History):
       - Prompt the user to enter the runner's name and unique code.
       - Search for the corresponding records in the system.
       - Display the runner's daily mileage, total mileage, and average mileage.

-   - **If choice = 4 (Exit)**:
+    - If choice = 4 (Exit):
       - Terminate the program gracefully by displaying a farewell message.

-5. **End program**:
+    5. End program:
 ---
 ### Flow Chart: